daniel-locatelli/scraper-cumincadPDF/README.md

 <h2>In case the code doesn&#39;t find a pdf for the paper</h2>

 <p>Sometimes the pdf is missing, or simply there is no pdf at all.
 In this case, the code generates a .txt file with the information available.</p>

+<h2>Disclaimer</h2>

+<p>This tool was developed for studying purposes.
+It is not intended to flood cumincad website.<br />
+By using it you agree you are aware that by reducing or eliminating the waiting time from the code you can potentially cause flooding requests and damage the website&#39;s performance!
+I do not assume any responsabilities for its use</p>